My Writing

 What you notice from the threshold.

-Most maps assume you belong in one place.
+Many typologies assume a thing or a person belongs in just one clean category.
 One language, one culture, one identity, one role.
-Clean categories.
 On the ground, most of us are messier than that.
-At least I am.
+At least, I am.

 As the child of a divorce, I spent my early years between homes.
-It continued in my adult life: between French, English and Chinese, between Europe, Australia and Asia, between roles, organisations, and communities.
-That position is uncomfortable, we know that.
-It's also rich.
-You can see things from the threshold that are invisible from either side.
-More: by just existing in-between, you start holding things together, as an embodied connective tissue.
+It continued in my adult life: between French and English, between Europe, Australia and Asia, between roles, organisations, and communities.
+Liminal positions are uncomfortable, we know that, but they’re also rich.
+From a threshold, you can see patterns that are invisible from either side.
+More: by just existing in-between, you start operating as a connective tissue, and hold things together.

-This thread gathers writing that explores the wisdom of ecotones: where ecosystems overlap, and new things become possible.
-Travel and place.
-Language and translation.
-Queer communities.
-Work between official structures.
+This thread gathers a range of writing that explores the wisdom of ecotones: those places where ecosystems overlap, and new things become possible.
+Travel and place, language and translation, queer communities, and working in the cracks of official structures.

 Key texts: Beyond Butterflies: Ecotonal Innovation (2024) · Les Portes de l'Orient (2008) · Honeypot (film, 2011) · Mehmet et Philippe (novel, 2008) · Love Journeys (exhibition, 2011) · Marco Polo Magazine (2011–2016) · Shapeshifters Commons (2026)